MortezaSalimiMoghaddam/fpga-projects/README.md

 edited so that it takes only one input and seperates all the two consecutively presented numbers and operates on them

 ### project_Data_Width_Converter_1
 takes in 20-bit inputs and gives 64-bit outputs.
-This project exersices some of the concepts of CDC and timing constraints that are of high importance when using vivado professionally.
+This project exercises some of the concepts of CDC and timing constraints that are of high importance when using vivado professionally.

 #### the pdf files are the result of my researchs and I hope that they come in handy for you!